plby/erdos-guy-selfridge/README.md

 1. Conjecture 1 **has been established** as a consequence of  Conjecture 2 holding for $N \geq 43632$, together with using the linear programming or greedy algorithm methods to verify it in the remaining range range $N < 43632$.
 2. Conjecture 2 **has been established** for all $N \geq 43632$, and is known to fail for $N = 43631$.
 For $N \leq 8 \times 10^4$; these facts can be obtained by a linear programming method; for $8 \times 10^4 < N \leq 10^{11}$, by a modified greedy method; and for $N > 10^{11}$, by a modified approximate factorization method.
 The smallest $N$ for which the conjecture holds (excluding the small cases $N=1,2,3,4,5,6,9$) is $N=41006$.
 3. The OEIS tables have been extended to $N \leq 10000$ by the linear programming method (combined with integer programming to handle a few rare cases where the linear programming bounds are not tight).
 4. Non-rigorous numerics suggest that $c_0 \approx 0.30441901087$.
 More rigorously, one has $c_0 = 0.304419011 \pm 7 \times 10^{-9}$ (assuming no significant roundoff errors in floating point arithmetic).
 In principle, interval arithmetic could give a fully rigorous bound, but this has not yet been attempted.
+Only a very rough estimate for $c_1$ has been given so far.

 ## Timeline on controlling $t(N)$